chirrag03/Java-Basics/JVM-Class Loading & Reflection.md

 So lets make a jar file and put some class in it and move it somewhere else.

-So let us say we create jar file for Helper.java by using command jar cvf helper.jar src/com/mantiso/Helper.class
+So let us say we create jar file for Helper.java by using command jar cvf Helper.jar src/com/mantiso/Helper.class
-This will create Helper.jar in currentDirectory (which is like a folder containing com/mantiso/Helper.class This structure inside jar file is made using package declaration inside Helper.class)
+This will create Helper.jar in currentDirectory (which is like a folder containing com/mantiso/Helper.class **This structure inside jar file is made using package declaration inside Helper.class**)

 lets move it somewhere else to ../lib and now delete Helper.class del classes/com/mantiso/Helper.class

-So there is no Helper class in com/mantiso .. where is it then …..
-In the jar file.
+So there is no Helper class in classes/com/mantiso (.. where is it then …..
+In the jar file).
 So if we run java -cp classes com.pluralsight.Main
 This would return error as it will not find com.mantiso.Helper